 One of the advantages of using a pin-type moisture meter with insulated contact pins is that they provide the best means for identifying the precise location of moisture in sub-floors or kiln-dried lumber.
 This is because the pins are only able to read moisture levels at their un-insulated pin tips.
 By driving the pins into the floor — and even through to the sub-floor — to different depths, moisture levels are read each specific penetration level.

-A popular pin-type meter among flooring contractors, woodworkers, furniture manufacturers, Quality Control inspectors and small lumber mills is the Delmhorst J-2000 Pin Type Moisture Meter.
+A popular pin-type meter among flooring contractors, woodworkers, furniture manufacturers, Quality Control inspectors, and small lumber mills is the Delmhorst J-2000 Pin Type Moisture Meter.
 The durable digital handheld device manages to keep up with constantly changing job conditions.
-With built-in wood species correction and temperature correction, the J-2000 is an extremely versatile tool for a great value.
+With built-in wood species correction and temperature correction capabilities, the J-2000 is an extremely versatile tool for a great value.